 TORTUGAS VERDE (Spanish for Green Turtles) these were marine turtles

 When I visited the Galápagos Islands in 2012, the woman who owned the “home-stay” where I lived for a month, was a local kindergarten teacher.
-Because I had the experience of swimming behind a large marine turtle in a protected lagoon, and I also saw how the local people did not pick-up their trash (combined with tourists), I wanted the kids to value the turtles’ home too.
-So I made a large drawing, cut it into pieces, each student colored its outside edges and then found its shape-location on the wall-mounted image.
-But the most fun part, actually, was asking the students (through an interpreter) if they could swim? [none!]
-I then told them how turtle hatchlings could swim almost immediately after birth!
-Noticeably impressed, in a single-file circle around the room, we moved our arms up/down pretending to be hatchlings swimming.
-I believe this type of relatable info and visceral actions, pique curiosity and embeds knowledge in our brains.
-(And might save some marine turtles from ingesting floating plastic bags they think are jellyfish, their favorite food!)
+Because I had the experience of swimming behind a large marine turtle in a protected lagoon, and I also saw how the local people did not pick-up their trash (combined with tourists) and it ended-up in the harbor, I wanted to inspire the kids to respect their ocean waters as the turtles’ home too.
+So I made a large drawing, cut it into pieces, each student colored its outside edges and then found its shape-location and attached it on the large wall-mounted image.

 EXCELLENT SHORT VIDEO: “Sea Turtles and Plastic Pollution — Deep Dive” [2:33min] is a wonderful video created by the Oceanic Society. https://www.youtube.com/watch?v=Lh6loYOoeNk